uvarc/rc-website/content/userinfo/ivy/ivy-linux-sw/_index.md

 The Arm software stack is automatically mounted to `/apps` when you are on a GH200 node.
 You cannot use modules from this stack elsewhere.

-To create a Conda environments, load the miniforge module on a GH200 node.
-(This is different from the miniforge on your VM or other compute nodes.)
+Conda users must load the miniforge module on a GH200 node to create conda environments.
+You cannot use conda environments created on x86.

 Prebuilt binaries must be Arm-based.
-Look for `arm`, `arm64`, `aarch64`, etc. in the options.
+Look for `arm`, `arm64`, `aarch64`, etc. in the download options.

 Containers must be Arm-based.
 In your pull command add `--arch arm64` or else it will default to x86.
 (You can pull on an x86 machine.)